 Dear Chairman Cochran, Ranking Member Leahy, Chairman Frelinghuysen and Ranking Member Lowey:

-As organizations representing civil rights, faith, environmental, indigenous, and border communities, we urge you to reject funding for new border wall construction in the final FY 2018 omnibus appropriations bill, including bollard fencing, levee wall and the conversion of existing vehicle barriers to border walls and to oppose the waiver of federal laws along the border.
+As organizations representing civil rights, faith, animal protection, environmental, indigenous, and border communities, we urge you to reject funding for new border wall construction in the final FY 2018 omnibus appropriations bill, including bollard fencing, levee wall and the conversion of existing vehicle barriers to border walls and to oppose the waiver of federal laws along the border.

-As you know, the false narrative of violent and insecure border region has long been used to justify and advance anti-immigrant, anti-border, pro-criminalization, and anti-environmental legislation that has negative economic and civil rights impacts on border communities.
+As you know, the false narrative of a violent and insecure border region has long been used to justify and advance anti-immigrant, anti-border, pro-criminalization, and anti-environmental legislation that has negative economic and civil rights impacts on border communities.
 The wall, increased militarization of the southern border, the criminalization of immigrants and the destruction of wildlife habitat are actions that do not improve security of the border region (which continues to be one of the safest regions in the country).
 A bipartisan omnibus appropriations bill should not include funding that would draw resources away from urgently needed infrastructure – including schools, roads, and health clinics – for structures that are widely opposed by border communities, unnecessary, and show disrespect for the rights of Native Americans and frontline Latino border communities and that also guarantee excess flooding, private property seizures, and devastating environmental damage.
 Limited border security resources would be much more wisely invested in modernizing the infrastructure and technology at our ports of entry, which would enhance national security, accelerate drug interdiction, and facilitate efficient commerce with our third largest trading partner.
 We urge you to reject any additional amounts of funding for border wall construction.

 Nowhere have the impacts of the border wall galvanized so much public outcry as in the communities of South Texas.
 The budget request for FY 2018 and the Senate draft and House Department of Homeland Security appropriations bills include $1.6 billion for the construction of 60 miles of new pedestrian bollard wall and levee wall in the Lower Rio Grande Valley in Texas.
 Construction of these walls would further damage and fragment fragile South Texas borderlands and border communities who have already witnessed the devastation caused by existing fence structures and the loss of key protections for property, water, land, wildlife and the environment through the waiver of critical laws.
-This funding be used to wall off and destroy the incomparable Santa Ana National Wildlife Refuge, a biological treasure that provides habitat for more than 400 species of birds, more than 300 species of butterflies and at least 8 species protected under the Endangered Species Act, including the critically imperiled ocelot.
+This funding will be used to wall off and destroy the incomparable Santa Ana National Wildlife Refuge, a biological treasure that provides habitat for more than 400 species of birds, more than 300 species of butterflies and at least 8 species protected under the Endangered Species Act, including the critically imperiled ocelot.
 The Refuge is also the centerpiece of nature tourism in the Rio Grande Valley which provides $463 million per year in economic benefits for the local communities who are opposed to construction of the wall.

 Walls are a fiscally irresponsible and wasteful use of resources.
 Last, year the Government Accountability Office (GAO) concluded that Border Patrol “cannot measure the contribution of fencing to border security operations.”
-Moreover, in 2017, Border Patrol recorded the lowest level of illegal migration across the southern border on record.
+Moreover, in 2017, Border Patrol recorded the lowest level of unauthorized migration across the southern border on record.

 As of today, border walls, fencing, and other barriers already exist along nearly 700 miles of the Southern border.
 These walls stand as hateful symbols of division in otherwise connected borderlands communities, dividing neighborhoods, blocking wildlife and disrupting the flow of water, with devastating impacts.